tomflenner/dapr-workflow-durable-task-cancellation-token-issue/README.md

 ### ⏳ Why wait?

-This bug is theorized to manifest after a certain delay, when the CancellationToken expires or the workflow enters a cancelled state.
+This bug is theorized to manifest after a certain delay, when the CancellationToken expires.

 ### Step 3: Raise a Signal